multicoresysu/multicore_sysu_slides/README.md

 Course sildes will be uploaded to this repo.

-More supplementary files about assignments will also be post here.
+Supplementary materials for assignments will also be post here.

 ## Notification!

-- 2019-04-04: **The output time of the program will not be included in the performance evaluation section.**
+- 2019-04-04: **「For Assignments」The output time of the program will not be included in the performance evaluation section.**